TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 7/Revelation 7.14.md

 ---

-And I say unto him, My lord, thou knowest.
-And he said to me, These are they that come out of the great tribulation, and they washed their robes, and made them white in the blood of the Lamb. [
+I told him, "My lord, you know."
+He said to me, "These are those who came out of the great tribulation.
+They washed their robes, and made them white in the Lamb's blood.